GFAUnDead/YourListOnline/README.md

 objective: the text of the todo item
 created_at: the timestamp when the todo item was created
 updated_at: the timestamp when the todo item was last updated
-completed: a boolean flag indicating whether the todo item has been completed or not The users table has the following columns:
+completed: a flag indicating whether the todo item has been completed or not

-id: a unique identifier for the user
-username: the username of the user
-password: the password of the user
-api_key: the API key of the user
-is_admin: a boolean flag indicating whether the user is an admin or not
-signup_date: the timestamp when the user signed up
-last_login: the timestamp when the user last logged in
+Note that id is set to INT with the AUTO_INCREMENT option, which will automatically generate a unique identifier for each new todo item added to the table. user_id and objective are set to INT and TEXT data types, respectively. created_at and updated_at are set to TIMESTAMP data type to store the date and time values, and completed is set to TINYTEXT data type to store a flag that indicates whether the todo item has been completed or not.